 Employees Posts Employees Vacancies (fulltime equivalents) Vacancies (as a % of total posts)

 No. No. No. No. %

-NO INFO TO REPORT FOR 2010/20FY
+NO INFO TO REPORT FOR 2019/20FY

 Totals should equate to those included in the Chapter 4 total employee schedule.
-Employees and Posts numbers are as at 30 June. \Posts must be established and funded in the approved budget or adjustments budget.
+Employees and Posts numbers are as at 30 June.
+Posts must be established and funded in the approved budget or adjustments budget.
 Full-time equivalents are calculated by taking the total number of working days lost (excluding weekends and public holidays) while a post remains vacant and adding together all such days lost by all posts within the same set (e.g. 'senior management') then dividing that total by 250 to give the number of posts equivalent to the accumulated days.
 T3.4.5

 Employees: Waste Disposal and Other Services

 Year -1 Year o

 Job Level Employees Posts Employees Vacancies (fulltime equivalents) Vacancies (as a % of total posts)

-No. No. No. No. %
+No. No. No. %

-NO INFO TO REPORT FOR 2019/20FY
+NO INFO TO REPORT FOR 2010/20FV

 Totals should equate to those included in the Chapter 4 total employee schedule.
-Employees and Posts numbers are as at 30 June. \Posts must be established and funded in the approved budget or adjustments budget.
+Employees and Posts numbers are as at 30 June.
+Posts must be established and funded in the approved budget or adjustments budget.
 Full-time equivalents are calculated by taking the total number of working days lost (excluding weekends and public holidays) while a post remains vacant and adding together all such days lost by all posts within the same set (e.g. 'senior management') then dividing that total by 250 to give the number of posts equivalent to the accumulated days.
 T3.4.6

+Financial Perfo rmance Year o: S Solid Waste N lanagement Servi ces R'000 Year -1 Year o Details Actual Original Budget Adjustment Budget Actual Variance to Budget NO INFO TO REPORT FOR 2019/20FY Net expenditure to be consistent with summary T 5.1.2 in Chapter 5.
+Variances are calculated by dividing the difference between the Actual and Original Budget by the Actual.

-Financial Performance Year o: Solid Waste Management Services
+Financial Perfe ormance Year o: \ Waste Disposa al and Other Servi ces

-R'ooo
+R'000

-Year -1 ır o
+Year -1 Year o

 Details Actual Original Budget Adjustment Budget Actual Variance to Budget

-NO IN IFO TO RE PORT FOR 2019/ 20FY
+NO INFO TO REPORT FOR 2019/20FY

 Net expenditure to be consistent with summary T 5.1.2 in Chapter 5.
 Variances are calculated by dividing the difference between the Actual and Original Budget by the Actual.

-T 3.4.7

-Financial Performance Year o: Waste Disposal and Other Services R'000 Year -1 Year 0 Details Actual Original Budget Adjustment Actual Budget Variance to Budget PORT FOR 2019/ Net expenditure to be consistent with summary T 5.1.2 in Chapter 5.
-Variances are calculated by dividing the difference between the Actual and Original Budget by the Actual.
 T 3.4.8

 Capital Expenditure Year o: Waste Management Services

-R'
+R' 000

 Capital Projects Year o

-Budget Adjustment Budget Actual Expenditure Variance from original budget Total Project Value NO INFO TO REPORT FOR 2019/20FY Total project value represents the and future expenditure as appropr • the project on ap proval by council (including past T 3.4.9
+Budget Adjustment Budget Actual Expenditure Variance from original budget Total Project Value NO INFO TO REPORT FOR 2 019/20FY Total project value represents the and future expenditure as appropr • the project on ap proval by council (including past and jacare experiantare as appropr 14.00 T 3.4.9